 PETER CHRISTOPH BIO (no permission required to copy for Press Release)

-Peter Christoph is a wildlife advocate, naturalist and award-winning bird photographer based in Lancaster, MA.
+Peter Christoph is a well-known wildlife advocate, naturalist and award-winning bird photographer based in Lancaster, MA.
 He has a great respect for wildlife and through his presentations seeks to raise awareness of the need to conserve bird habitat.
 Peter has presented for a variety of organizations, including the Photographic Society of America (PSA), New England Camera Club Council (NECCC,) and the Appalachian Mountain Club (AMC).
-He is a frequent speaker for Mass Audubon, the National Wildlife Refuge System, as well as numerous camera clubs, birding clubs, and libraries.
+He has presented programs to countless organizations including Mass Audubon and the National Wildlife Refuge System, as well as numerous camera clubs, birding clubs, and libraries.
 Peter is a member of the Forbush Bird Club, Menotomy Bird Club, Allen Bird Club, and Massachusetts Camera Naturalists, and he is the past president of the Camera Club of Central New England.
 He has been the recipient of many prestigious national and international awards and medals recognizing his photographic talent.
 Peter is also responsible for publishing three bird photography books, including his latest “The Art of Bird Photography.”